PharmGKB/PharmCAT/docs/using/Running-PharmCAT-Pipeline.md

 ## Prerequisites

 You must have both the VCF preprocessor and the core PharmCAT tool installed correctly.
 All the dependencies (python3, java, bcfools, bgzip) must already be in your PATH.
+If necessary, you can customize which versions of these dependencies to use using environment variables:

+* `JAVA_HOME` - the directory where the version of Java you want to use is installed
+* `BCFTOOLS_PATH` - the full path to the `bcftools` program
+* `BGZIP_PATH` - the full path to the `bgzip` program

 The `pharmcat_pipeline` script is in the PharmCAT VCF Preprocessor tar file that's available on our [releases page](https://github.com/PharmGKB/PharmCAT/releases/).